Who's the guitarist that expert guitarists look up to for inspiration? Who's the best guitarist ever?

 The answer according to 12 of the best guitarist to ever live: Django Reinhardt

 Django Reinhardt, often simply referred to as 'Django' (well before the Quentin Tarantino movie) is regarded as 'the world's most influential pre-rock'n'roll guitarist'.

 Names such as Keith Richards, Prince, Brian May or Van Halen are household names.
 Yet Django Reinhardt.
 Some know him, many don't.
+That's plain wrong!

 Yet as we'll see many of the worlds best guitarists in their own right cite Django as their main inspiration.
 And if you're saying to yourself 'no, never heard of Django' then you're in for a treat.